ChrisCarini/partner-actions/.github/pull_request_template.md

 - [ ] **Description**: Maximum of 100 characters.
 - [ ] **Security Policy**: Hyperlinked to the security policy in the source repo of the Action.

+#### Ensure your entry is in the correct located (sorted alphabetically):

+- [ ] **Category**: The entry is located with other entries of the same category.
+If the entry is the first for its category, ensure it is in the correct alphabetical order among the other categories.
+- [ ] **Partner**: The entry is located with other entries of the same partner.
+If the entry is the first for the partner, ensure it is in the correct alphabetical order among the other partners.
+- [ ] **Action**: Ensure the action is in the correct alphabetical order among the other actions for the given category & partner.

 By submitting this PR, you acknowledge that you have checked off all boxes and followed the [contribution guidelines](contributing.md).